COVID-19 and your visit to Kootenay National Park

 Only places and activities where health and safety risks can be mitigated will be available for visitation.

 Visitors can safely and confidently visit the parks, however, it will be a different experience with COVID related safety measures in place.
-These measure currently range from reduced campground capacity and continued closure of communal facilities and shower buildings, additional signage, enhanced cleaning protocols in washrooms, to limiting parking and monitoring visitor numbers in high use locations.

 Now, more than ever, it is important to be prepared for your trip to the national park.
 Come prepared with your own “COVID-kit” including water, snacks, hand sanitizer and toilet paper.